sradics/digital-garden/_notes/Progressive Summarization.md

 * what jumps out
 * things that we separated in the source come closer and one can see the connections
 * 1/3 of the time of pass #1

+# 3rd pass
+Learned from Blinkist Guide with Tiago Forte
++ extract the distilled highlights and write it in your own structure and words
++ *addition by me*: add Linking, Comments

+Prepare for express or start expressing right away